openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Writes `inputs` to the outfeed queue of the device.

-The input `token` is used for ordering side-effecting operations.
+Not having a total order among the outfeed operations in a program might lead to data races or even deadlocks.

-The outfeed configuration `outfeed_config` includes target-dependent metadata needed for the backend compiler.
+The outfeed configuration string  `outfeed_config` includes target-dependent metadata.

 ### Inputs